sindresorhus/p-throttle/readme.md

 > Throttle promise-returning & async functions

-It also works with normal functions.
+Also works with normal functions.

 It rate-limits function calls without discarding them, making it ideal for external API interactions where avoiding call loss is crucial.